Synthetixio/SIPs/content/sccp/sccp-342.md

 <!--A short (~200 word) description of the variable change proposed.-->

-This proposal proposes following change in collateral cap for ETH on Arbitrum
+This proposal proposes following change in collateral cap for ETH on Arbitrum:

 | Current Value | New Value |
 |---------------|-----------|
 |           2700|       5400|

 ## Motivation

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->